Amalfi Coast Discovery Tour

 John has been a frequent visitor to Italy since boyhood making many visits and leading many holidays for HF Holidays.
 As a result of his many visits to Italy he has picked up a useable amount of Italian and is always looking to improve his language skills.

 Christine has been an HF Holidays Walking Leader since 2005 and spends much of her time exploring the UK and Europe.
-She particularly enjoys leading sightseeing and city breaks in Italy where she shares her enthusiasm of its culture and the arts with guests.
-As she takes guests on their sightseeing excursions, she reveals the region’s stories through its culture, its history and its people.
+She particularly enjoys leading sightseeing and city breaks where she shares her enthusiasm of its culture and the arts with guests.
+She has previously led holidays in Sorrento, Dubrovnik and Venice and she looks forward to revealing to you each region’s stories through its culture, its history and its people.

 Dates & Prices